willdurand/willdurand.github.io/_posts/2013-07-30-from-stupid-to-solid-code.markdown

 ## STUPID code, seriously?

-This may hurts your sensibility, but you probably wrote STUPID code already.
-I did too.
+This may hurt your feelings, but you have probably written STUPID code already.
+I have too.
 But, what does that mean?

 * [**S**ingleton](#singleton)
 * [**T**ight Coupling](#tight-coupling)